jnozzi/cocoadev.com/markdown/ForwardInvocationAspect.md

 An object with an Aspect on it receives a message corresponding to a method it should have an Aspect on.
-The class's method's name has been changed, so it is not found methodSignatureForSelector on that class returns the proper signature from our lookup forwardInvocation on that class receives an General/NSInvocation. all before's are called.
+The class's method's name has been changed, so it is not found methodSignatureForSelector on that class returns the proper signature from our lookup forwardInvocation on that class receives an NSInvocation. all before's are called.
-The General/NSInvocation is modified to point to the renamed method. all afters are called. the return value of the invocation is passed back to the sender.
+The NSInvocation is modified to point to the renamed method. all afters are called. the return value of the invocation is passed back to the sender.

-The problem is that General/NSObjects documentation says that the return value of the invocation is passed directly back to the original sender.
+The problem is that NSObjects documentation says that the return value of the invocation is passed directly back to the original sender.
 We have no idea how this is done. so we need to learn how.
 Because we want to call our after advice after that value is returned...*"I don't think you want to call the after advice after the value is returned to the caller, but after the value has been calculated, right?
-If so, read below for my two cents"* General/CharlesParnot
+If so, read below for my two cents"* CharlesParnot

 our replacement forward invocation might look something like this

-- (void)forwardInvocation:(General/NSInvocation *)invocation{
+- (void)forwardInvocation:(NSInvocation *)invocation{
     id adviceList = [sharedLookup getadviceListForSelector: [invocation selector] onObject: self];
     [adviceList invokeBefores: invocation];